 Mark IV Tech implemented an agile software development model to carry out this project.
 The methodology chosen was scrum.

-The user made a list containing must have functionality and desirable functionality.
+The user made a list containing must-have functionality and desirable functionality.
 The team leader then selected a system requirement for each member to develop and then implement it.
 Progress of each backlog task was discussed in daily scrums.
 The team leader kept the team focused and informed throughout the whole project.
 Once the component was implemented and tested by the group and was completed and working the team leader would delegate the next lot of tasks.

 JUSTIFICTIONS

 The scrum methodology was chosen for the agile software development model because it was adaptive to changing user requirements and wishes.
-Team members lived in different states and some had jobs and therefore the waterfall method was not an option and the software completion date was too short.
-A negative is due to the lack of documentation there were a couple of occurrences where two team members carried out the same task.
+Team members lived in different states, some had jobs, and therefore the waterfall method was not an option, with the software completion date being too short.
+One negative aspect is that due to the lack of documentation, there were a couple of occurrences where two team members carried out the same task.

 The scrum framework manages work by dividing it into short sprints, while always maintaining the product in a potential shippable state (James 2018).
-This methodology allowed the team to create a modularized piece of software that could be easily tested, and components could be easily re-developed to a point it met the user’s expectations.
-A negative throughout the project was that some members spent too much time on specific tasks.
+This methodology allowed the team to create a modularised piece of software that could be easily tested, and components could be easily re-developed to a point it met the user’s expectations.
+Another negative aspect is that throughout the project, some members spent too much time on specific tasks.

-The team leader kept the team focused on the goal he set each team member throughout the whole project cycle.
-A minor negative was in some instances feedback took a period of time due to each member being in different states and team work hours weren’t in unison.
+The team leader kept the team focused on the goal he set each for team member throughout the entire project cycle.
+A minor negative aspect was that in some instances, feedback took a period of time due to each member being in different states and team work hours weren’t in unison.

 DISCUSSIONS

 The team had an initial meeting with the user (Stijn) to get a starting point for user requirements.
-The team leader broke the project down into task and assigned each team member a task, this document was loaded onto google docs for all members to see.
+The team leader broke the project down into multiple tasks and assigned each team member a task.
+This document was loaded onto Google Drive for all members to see.
 Each team member completed the component and loaded it onto GitHub for all members to test and give feedback.
-The team leader was constantly on messenger chatting with team members discussing progress and if assistance was required.
-Once all members were happy with the component the next set of tasks or system requirements were then assigned by the team leader.
+The team leader was constantly on Messenger communicating with team members, discussing progress, and if assistance was required.
+Once all members were happy with the component, the next set of tasks or system requirements were then assigned by the team leader.

-The results we achieved was exceptional but in future phone and video chat as the main communication tool would be far more efficient when dealing with complex tasks.
+The results we achieved was exceptional but in future, phone and video chat as the main communication tool would be far more efficient when dealing with complex tasks.

 PROJECT PROCESS